-This isn't really a reference to the Flood but it's interesting all the same.
 When the Lord wanted to give an example of people who had truly outstanding character He picked Noah, Daniel, and Job.
-Noah is clearly held in very high esteem by the Lord.
-If you believe that the Genesis account of the Flood is accurate then that makes sense; after all, Noah was the only righteous person on the entire planet!
-Hebrews explains that it was Noah's faith in God that prompted him to act:
+Noah is clearly held in very high esteem by God!
+If you believe that the Genesis account of the Flood is accurate then that makes sense.
+After all, Noah was the only righteous person in the entire world!

+Hebrews explains that it was Noah's faith in God which motivated him to act: